balderdashy/sails-mongo/README.md

 [![NPM](https://nodei.co/npm/sails-mongo.png?downloads=true)](http://npmjs.com/package/sails-mongo)

+#### Development and Test

 This repository includes a Docker Compose file that helps setting up the environment needed to run the test.

+The `npm test` command expects a local MongoDB instance running.

+For convenience, some new npm scripts are available:
+- `npm run start-mongodb`: Starts MongoDB docker instance
+- `npm run stop-mongodb`: Stops MongoDB docker instance
+- `npm run mongodb-shell`: Runs the MongoDB shell CLI, connects to the instance started by the `npm run start-mongodb` command.

+This simplifies development as you do not need to have a MongoDB instance running on the development computer.

+Notice that if you do have a local MongoDB instance, then, there might be port conflicts if you run the docker version.
+The docker version is configured to run on the standard port 27017.

+The normal development workflow would now be:
+- When starting a development session, `npm run start-mongdb`
+- Now we can execute `npm test` as many times as needed
+- When finishing a development session, `npm run stop-mongdb`

-The `npm run docker-test` command runs the tests on a single run under the supported MongoDB version (at this time, up to 3.6).
+The `npm run docker-test` command runs the tests on a single run under the latest MongoDB version (at the time 4.2).
+It automatically starts a MongoDB docker instance, and it stops it.
+This is useful for one time local tests.
+Note that since this command stops MongoDB, `npm test` will fail.

+When running automation tests in Travis, the module is tested under a combination of Node.js 10, 12, 14 and
+MongoDB: 3.6, 4.0, 4.2.

+When running automation tests in AppVeyor, the module is tested under a combination of Node.js 10, 12, 14 and the MongoDB version that AppVeyor supports.
+Multiple MongoDB version are not tested in AppVeyor.

 For more information, check [MongoDB's Support Policy](https://www.mongodb.com/support-policy).

 To run tests while developing, you can run `npm run docker`.
 This command opens a docker instance and opens a shell.
 From there you can run `npm test` to run the tests as many times as you need.

 #### Special thanks